-- conservation of material and of mass, and reversibility, in melting, freezing, evaporation, sublimation, condensation, dissolving - similarities and differences, including density differences, between solids, liquids and gases - the difference between chemical and physical changes.
+• use and derive simple equations and carry out • conservation of material and of mass, and reversibility, in melting, freezing, evaporation, sublimation, condensation, dissolving • appropriate calculations undertake basic data analysis • similarities and differences, including density differences, between solids, liquids and gases including simple statistical techniques. • Par the difference between chemical and physical changes. ticle model • the differences in arrangements, in motion and in closeness of particles explaining changes of state, shape and density • atoms and molecules as particles.
+Ene rgy in matter • changes with temperature in motion and spacing of particles • internal energy stored in materials.

-Particle model

-- the differences in arrangements, in motion and in closeness of particles explaining changes of state, shape and density - atoms and molecules as particles.

-Energy in matter

-- changes with temperature in motion and spacing of particles - internal energy stored in materials.